 Each Quick Start should allow users to deploy the workload into an existing VPC and in a new VPC which is created as part of the Quick Start.
 Which means, you need to provide two deployment options to cover both the scenarios:

 To cover both the above scenarios, we will structure our templates in a modular fashion, as shown below.

 master.template is the entry point to deploy the Quick Start into a new VPC.
-It creates a VPC, a Linux bastion, and the workload, as nested stacks.
+It creates a VPC, and the workload, as nested stacks.

 workload.template is the entry point to deploy the workload into an existing VPC.